Skip to main content

 ¥Yen / Yuan sign

-Korean Won sign
+Korean Won sign (no named entity)

 Left arrow